CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## DNSSEC Chain Serialisation

-The serialised chain MUST be encoded as the ASN.1 `DnssecChain` structure below, where each `OCTET STRING` contains a complete DNS message as defined in {{DNS}}:
+The serialised chain MUST be encoded as the ASN.1 `DnssecChain` structure below, where each `OCTET STRING` contains a complete DNS message as detailed in {{DNS}}:

 ~~~~~~~
 DnssecChain ::= SET OF OCTET STRING